 5. Anthro-inspired Ikat Console

 I LOVE this store.
 I love the colors, the design, the textures, the ambiance, and inspiration that I always find there.
-When I saw this gorgeous ikat hand painted console, I knew it was the perfect piece of inspiration for my CWTS Knock off. (and at $1698--it's a great piece to knock off ;)
+When I saw this gorgeous ikat hand painted console, I knew it was the perfect piece of inspiration for my CWTS Knock off. (and at $1698–it’s a great piece to knock off 😉

 I did have to get creative with the black caps that Horchow has on the ends of their ropes.
 My solution?
 PVC end caps, simply spray painted black.
 Some black BBQ & Stove spray paint on the metal (which is holding nicely as long as you don't bang around the metal) and voila!
 Drill a hole in the PVC, hot glue the hooks and rope, and BOOM.